The Selectivity and Competition of the Mind's Eye in Visual Perception: Methodology

 \subsection{Construction of Face and Object Pathways}

-There is an on-going debate in the fields of neuroscience and machine learning about how much of the machinery involved in intelligence is innate versus learned.
-We know that certain innate priors exist \cite{langston2010development}, and in the context of face recognition, there is strong suggestive evidence that some component of face processing is innate to the human visual system.
+In the context of face recognition, there is strong suggestive evidence that some component of face processing is innate to the human visual system.
 Psychologists have observed that newborn babies attend to faces, even within 1 hour of birth \cite{johnson1991biology,farroni2005newborns}.

-For our model, we choose to pre-train each pathway to reflect the propensity of neural pathways we see in the visual cortex.
+Thus, for our model, we choose to pre-train each pathway to reflect the propensity of neural pathways we see in the visual cortex.
 One pathway is tuned to reconstruct faces, and the other pathway tuned to reconstruct general objects.
 The pathway consists of a 3-layer hierarchical, multiscale, convolutional sparse coding network as shown delineated by the dotted lines in Figure \ref{fig:mdca}.
 The training procedure involved showing 10,000 images from the ImageNet \cite{deng2009imagenet} dataset and 10,000 images from the Celeb-A \cite{liu2015faceattributes} dataset to the respective pathways.
 At the pre-training stage, the pathways are independent from each other and do not compete.

 The images shown to the network have been resized to 128x128x3.
 The dictionary sizes, activation maps, and architecture are identical in the two pathways.
 There are 128, 8x8xC, (C being the number of input channels), dictionary elements in each of the respective V1 layers, $\Phi_{11}$ and $\Phi_{21}$ in Figure \ref{fig:mdca}.
 We stride by 4 throughout the hierarchy, thus increasing the receptive field of neurons by a factor of 4x at each layer.
 We keep the same size dictionary patches for V2, but at the top layer, FFA and IT, we expand the number of neurons to 256.
 While this number is empirically chosen, it does have a biological connection as it has been shown that faces can be linearly reconstructed using responses of approximately 200 face cells \cite{chang2017code}.